Everton will be looking to bounce back to winning ways when attention returns to the Premier League this weekend with a trip to Norwich City.

-Here we preview the game with the aid of stats, facts and numbers…
+Here we preview the clash with the help of stats, facts and numbers…

-5 Matches against Norwich City as Everton boss for David Moyes.
-The Scot has registered three wins and two draws against the Canaries, making them statistically his second favourite opponents.
-However, this five-game unbeaten run is dwarfed by the 18 matches without defeat against Sunderland.
+6 Matches against Norwich City as Everton boss for David Moyes, with the Scot recording three wins and three draws.
+Statistically the Canaries are Moyes’ second favourite opponents, although a record of six unbeaten games is dwarfed by his 18 matches without defeat against Sunderland.

 9 Unbeaten games for the Toffees against Norwich City, with our last reverse against them coming in March 1994.
 The three encounters since the Canaries returned to the top flight in 2011 have all been drawn, with the most recent meeting in November last year ending 1-1.

 26 Years since the most famous meeting between the two teams.
 On 4 May 1987, Everton clinched their ninth league title at Carrow Road, the necessary win coming courtesy of a Pat van den Hauwe goal just 45 seconds after kick off.

 41 Years since the Toffees first played Norwich at Carrow Road, in what was the Canaries’ first ever top-flight game.
 It came on the opening day of the 1972/73 campaign, the match ending 1-1, with Joe Royle netting for the Blues.